GovReady/govready-q/docs/source/migration_guide_086_090.rst

 * Run ``python manage.py migrate`` to update your database schema.
 * Run ``python manage.py runserver`` to run your updated instance.

-Do the Production Migration For Deployments with Docker/Containers
+Do the Production Migration for Deployments with Docker/Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Take your GovReady-Q instance offline.
 * Back up the most recent version of the production database.
 * Test a restore of most recent version of the database.
 * Synchronize your container customizations to produce a new version of your container.
-* Deploy Container running version 0.9.0 :raw-html-m2r:`<!--with the paramater YYY for deployment -->`
+* Deploy Container running version v0.9.0 :raw-html-m2r:`<!--with the paramater YYY for deployment -->`
 * Docker will automatically run migrations as part of deployment.

 Migration Finalization and Testing